ComScore

 • Serves: one 12-inch tart

 Sure, you could put together a traditional apple pie that would likely taste delicious.
-Or could go the extra mile and make this pretzel-crusted version, then let the oohs and ahhs roll in.
+Alternatively, you could go the extra mile and make this pretzel-crusted, sweet-and-salty version, then let the oohs and ahhs roll in.

 • Time Commitment: 50 minutes

-• Why We Love It: crowd-pleaser, gluten free, <10 ingredients, beginner-friendly, special occasion-worthy
+• Why I Love It: crowd-pleaser, gluten free, <10 ingredients, beginner-friendly, special occasion-worthy

 • Serves: 6

-We know you still have a lingering bottle of summer rosé.
-Put it to good use with this effortless, chic pear dessert that's just right for intimate dinners.
+I know you still have a lingering bottle of summer rosé in your fridge.
+Put it to good use with this effortlessly chic pear dessert that's just right for intimate dinners.
+Finish it with a dollop of whipped cream topped with candied ginger.

 • Time Commitment: 3 hours and 5 minutes